shubhammehrotra/Sentiment-Analysis-Amazon-Reviews/README.md

 The code for the amazon review scraper can be found here: https://github.com/shubhammehrotra/AmazonReviewScraper

+Algorithm based on the research paper: https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/34368.pdf

+The report and presentation can be found inside the data folder.

 PS: Please change the file paths within the code to run it.
 The current ones are relative to my system.